Help Center/ Cloud Container Engine/ User Guide/ Observability/ Best Practices/ Monitoring Custom Metrics Using Cloud Native Cluster Monitoring

 • prometheus.io/scheme: protocol used for data collection.
 The value can be http or https.

-After the application is successfully deployed, access the cloud native monitoring add-on to query custom monitoring metrics.
+After the application is successfully deployed, access Prometheus to query custom metrics by job name.

-The custom monitoring metrics related to Nginx can be queried.
-You can use the job name to determine whether the metrics are reported based on the pod settings.
+The custom metrics related to Nginx can be queried.
+In the following, the job name indicates that the metrics are reported based on the pod configuration.

 nginx_connections_accepted{cluster="2048c170-8359-11ee-9527-0255ac1000cf", cluster_category="CCE", cluster_name="cce-test", container="container-0", instance="10.0.0.46:9113", job="monitoring/kubernetes-pods", kubernetes_namespace="default", kubernetes_pod="nginx-exporter-77bf4d4948-zsb59", namespace="default", pod="nginx-exporter-77bf4d4948-zsb59", prometheus="monitoring/server"}